 where he held a similar position before making his way to

-In June, he was appointed the Kansas Cowtown's
+In June of 1870, he was appointed the Kansas Cowtown's

 of $150 a month plus 2$ for each conviction of persons arrested.
 One of Smith’s

 first official acts was to ban all weapons in town without a permit.
 Within 48

 hours, everyone had turned over their weapons to Smith, but he had had to knock